dell/redfish-ansible-module/README.md

-# Ansible modules for Dell EMC PowerEdge iDRAC (using Redfish APIs)
+# Ansible module for Dell EMC PowerEdge iDRAC (using Redfish APIs)

-Ansible modules and playbooks that use the Redfish API to manage PowerEdge servers via the integrated Dell Remote Access Controller (iDRAC).
+Ansible module and playbooks that use the Redfish API to manage PowerEdge servers via the integrated Dell Remote Access Controller (iDRAC).
 For more details, see these [slides](https://www.slideshare.net/JoseDeLaRosa7/s111013-delarosa).

 ## Why Ansible